dvrosalesm/multiplayer-game/README.md

 |---|---|---|
 | tokenReceived | Notifies the server that an authentication token is being sent. | Base64 authentication token |
 | move | Requests a player move to the server. | Direction as string: "up", "down", "right", "left" |

+# Authentication

+The authentication systems has 3 steps to verify a user.

+1. *REST API Login*: First the a request to the authentication API must be issued, containing the nickname of the player to authenticate.
+The service will return the web socket that the player needs to connecto and an authentication token.
+2. *Web Socket Connection*: After successfuly getting a auth token, the user must connect to the provided web socket URL (HTTP Server), and listen for the __askToken__ event which indicates that the server is ready to receive the auth token.
+3. *Web Socket Auth*: After receiving the __askToken__ event the user must send a __tokenReceived__ event to the server with the auth token as the first argument, this will authenticate the user and will add it to the server gameboard.